daZepelin/stream-marathon-timer/README.md

 # subaton-timer-bot
 ## What is this?
 Subaton / Euroton timer for your stream!
-This will generate a timer web page wich will use StreamLabs or StreamElements API socket to add time from every donation or even SuperChat donations on Youtube.
+This will generate a timer web page wich will use StreamLabs or StreamElements API socket to add time from every donation or even SuperChat donations on Youtube or stars on Facebook
+## Features
+- Support for stream labs and stream elements donation platforms;
+Creates html file wich you can add as browser source on your OBS;
+- Adds time for Youtube superchat and Facebook stars;
+- Stores remaining time in file;
-## Requires:
+## Requires
 1. [NodeJS](https://nodejs.org/en/download/current/) (18 or higher);
 2. Stream Labs or Stream Elements as donation service;
 3. Good stream content to generate enough donations. 😋